 - Radical new shapes that eliminate pressure points completely

-After more than a century of neglect, women cyclists are finally getting the technology they deserve - and it's about time.
+After more than a century of neglect, women cyclists are finally getting the technology they deserve.
+It's about time.

-The bottom line: Comfort isn't a luxury - it's a right.
-And for women cyclists, that right has been denied for far too long.
+The bottom line: Comfort isn't a luxury — it's a right.
+For women cyclists, that right has been denied for far too long.